 Robeson County, NC Selects PortalGuard® Identity and Access Management Cloud Platform for Enhanced Desktop Security and Insurance and Compliance Requirements

-ROBESON, N.C. and WALL, N.J., Feb.
-08, 2023 (GLOBE NEWSWIRE) -- BIO-key International, Inc. BKYI, an innovative provider of workforce and customer identity and access management (IAM) solutions featuring Identity-Bound Biometrics (IBB), announced that Robeson County, NC selected its PortalGuard IDaaS® platform for improved security for desktop and application access and to meet regulatory and insurance compliance.
+/EIN News/ -- ROBESON, N.C. and WALL, N.J., Feb.
+08, 2023 (GLOBE NEWSWIRE) -- BIO-key International, Inc. (NASDAQ: BKYI), an innovative provider of workforce and customer identity and access management (IAM) solutions featuring Identity-Bound Biometrics (IBB), announced that Robeson County, NC selected its PortalGuard IDaaS® platform for improved security for desktop and application access and to meet regulatory and insurance compliance.
 PortalGuard continues to gain traction helping the public sector combat the most imminent cyber security threats to protect critical infrastructure better.

 Robeson County joins Robeson Community College in using PortalGuard for IAM requirements.
 The County's IT team is enhancing its workstation login security by using BIO-key's FIDO security keys as the primary authentication method for Microsoft Windows access.
 PortalGuard's robust multi-factor authentication options and its full-featured self-service password reset capabilities provide County users with secure authentication and a frictionless user experience that supports the implementation of a Zero Trust security model.